LT-IntroToAI-SY2526/assignment6-part2-per3-amata33/a6_part2_writeup.md

 What was your model's R² score?
 What does this tell you about how well your model predicts house prices?
 Is there room for improvement?

 **YOUR ANSWER:**
+0.9936, this says that the model explains the near total of price variation.
+It is of course not perfect but it is extremely close.